whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/make/tools.md

 ### Numeric Aggregator

-This module allows you to retrieve numerical values, then apply one of the selected functions (SUM, AVG, COUNT, MAX,...), and return the result in one bundle.
+This module allows you to retrieve numerical values, then apply one of the selected functions (SUM, AVG, COUNT, MAX,…), and return the result in one bundle.

 **Example**

-The module sums up values under the _number_ parameter.
+The module sums up values under the *number* parameter.

 ## Transformers